tangentsoft/pidp8i/doc/cc8-manual.md

 open each subsequent file, implicitly closing the prior input file.

+### <a id="crlf"></a>CR+LF Handling

+Because the PDP-8 started life in a world where “terminal” was synonymous with “Teletype,” OS/8 uses CR+LF line endings, and its FORTRAN II implementation does not translate bare LF to CR+LF on output.
+This means that in order to properly write text files, you must use an explicit “`\r\n`” sequence in programs compiled with CC8.

+We’ve tried fixing it, and it’s messy to do a complete job of it given the constraints involved.

 ### <a id="ctrlc"></a>Ctrl-C Handling

 Unlike on modern operating systems, there is nothing like `SIGINT` in